The Client node sends requests to the blockchain nodes and receives the results of running the requests.

 If the BFT client does not know the primary Client node, it sends the request to all the Replica nodes in the network.
 The results returned by the Replica nodes include the primary Replica node ID.
 After f+1 results are returned, the BFT client can identify the primary Replica node and send the request only to that primary Replica node.

-If a view change takes place, and another Replica node becomes the primary, then the Client node might need to broadcast the request to all the Replica nodes in the network.
+If a view change occurs, and another Replica node becomes the primary, then the Client node might need to broadcast the request to all the Replica nodes in the network.
 The Client node waits for the results to discover the new Replica primary node.

-A view change can occur when the primary Replica node is down, and the direct connection to the primary Replica node times out.
+A view change can occur when the primary Replica node is down and directly connected to the primary Replica node times out.
 In this case, the BFT client reverts to sending the request to all the Replica nodes.
 The timeout is computed dynamically and set to the average measured communication speed, plus three standard deviations.

 After the Replica nodes reach consensus on the execution order of the requests, each DAMLe on the Replica node executes the requests and creates a write set to be added to the local storage of the Replica node.

 The write set is a list of key plus value that is the result of the request execution.
-This result must be persisted in the local key-value store (RocksDB) and returned as a result of the BFT client that originally requested the request execution.
+This result must be persisted in the local key-value store (RocksDB) and returned to the BFT client that initially requested the request execution.

 After each request execution, a new block is added to the blockchain.
 Every write set added into the local store constitutes a new block in the blockchain.
 The block includes the hash of the previous block, which connects the new block to the previous block.
 As a result, the term blockchain.
 The hash is obtained by reading the previous block stored in the key-value store and computing its hash.

 Each application data key in the authenticated key-value ledger has an Access Control List (ACL) that determines which Client node can receive this key through the thin-replica protocol.
-The association of the ACL to an application data key is maintained by the DAMLe.
+The DAMLe maintains the association of the ACL to an application data key.
 During the DAML party allocation process on a Client node, an association between that party and that Client node is made and stored on the blockchain.

-This association also results in the Client node being assigned a unique logical ID which forms the basis of how the state updates are filtered from the Replica Network to the Client nodes.
+This association also results in the Client node being assigned a unique logical ID that forms how the state updates are filtered from the Replica Network to the Client nodes.
 The Replica node thin-replica protocol sends the updates to the Client nodes subscribed to receive these updates.

 Client Node Groups